Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

 ## **Current Priorities**

+### 1. Stability & Bug Fixing
+*   **Objective:** Resolve persistent data loading and authentication issues to ensure a stable and reliable user experience on the new server-based infrastructure.
+*   **Key Areas:**
+    *   Investigate and fix errors preventing vehicle, caravan, and WDH data from loading on the `/vehicles` page.
+    *   Address any remaining `Unauthorized: Invalid ID token` or `client is offline` errors.
+    *   Ensure all user preferences and settings load correctly for all user types (including admin).
+    *   **Fuel Log Toast Action:** Ensure the "Add Category" button in the "Missing 'Fuel' Category" error message correctly navigates the user to the trip planner.

-### 1. New Feature Development
+### 2. New Feature Development
-*   **Objective:** Implement new, high-value features on the stable server-based infrastructure.
+*   **Objective:** Begin implementing new, high-value features now that the core data migration is complete.
 *   **Next Up:**
-    *   **Fuel Log Toast Action:** Ensure the "Add Category" button in the "Missing 'Fuel' Category" error message correctly navigates the user to the trip planner.

-### 2. In Progress
-*   **AI-Powered Packing Assistant:**
-    *   **Status:** Partially implemented.
-Core packing list generation is working.
-Weather-based suggestions have been added but use AI's general knowledge instead of a live API.
-The feature is parked until underlying AI API access issues can be fully resolved.
-    *   **Features Implemented:**
-        *   New "Trip Packing" page added to navigation.
+    *   **Fuel Log & Maintenance Tracker:** Build the user interface for logging fuel and tracking vehicle/caravan maintenance tasks.
+The backend APIs for this are already in place.
-        *   Genkit flow created to generate packing lists based on trip details (destination, duration, activities, passenger count).
+    *   **AI-Powered Packing Assistant:** Create a Genkit flow to help users generate packing lists based on trip details.
-        *   Genkit flow added to generate weather-based packing suggestions based on typical climate.
-        *   UI allows users to select a trip, generate a list, receive weather suggestions, and manage items (add, edit, delete, check-off).
-    *   **Next Steps (Once unblocked):**
-        *   Resolve any remaining AI generation errors.
-        *   **Integrate with a real weather API:** Replace the AI's general climate knowledge with calls to a real-time weather service to provide more accurate forecasts.
-        *   Implement saving/loading of packing lists to Firestore.
-        *   Add reusable packing templates.
-        *   Explore collaborative packing features.
-        *   Integrate a messaging service to send packing lists to other people.

 ---